 9. How should you market your property management company?

 How do we market our company?
 Word of mouth is always the best way.

-How can anyone spread our information if they have no clients?
+How can you spread your information if you have no clients?
 A referral payment program.
-We are the only property management company that we know about in our area that offers referral fees.
-After researching, we realized that there are two types of referral options: one-time lump sum payment and residual payments made every month or year as long as the property manager is managing the property.
-We chose to adopt both options.
-We pay up to $100 initially per unit and up to $50 annually per unit.
+We are the only property management company in our area that offers referral fees.
+After researching, we realized that there are two types of referral options: one-time lump sum payments, and residual payments made every month or year for as long as the property manager is managing the property.
+We chose to adopt both options: We pay up to $100 initially per unit, and up to $50 annually per unit.

 People like to see money right away, and people like to see residual payments.